The Experiences

 Private Chef Dinners

-As the last light fades, you slip into town for aperitivo or settle on the terrace with a glass.
-Meanwhile, your in-villa private chef begins cooking.
-Ingredients come from the villa's garden, or sourced locally.
-The menu follows the season, the harvest, and the conversation.
-Dinner unfolds beneath the stars on the terrace, or in La Cantina's candlelit stone arches, where every whisper carries.
+As the light fades, you slip into town for aperitivo or settle on the terrace with a glass.
+The house chef begins cooking.
+Vegetables from L'Orto when in season, the rest sourced from the village.
+Dinner unfolds on the terrace, or in La Cantina by candlelight.

 - Optional wine pairings on request